 - Belated Love Epiphany: He has one every time Lum apparently leaves him and he starts missing her badly.
 He returns to denial once she comes back, though.

 - Big Eater: When he's not chasing girls, his sole other interest is in food.

-- Blessed with Suck: His Accidental Marriage to a beautiful alien princess who genuinely loves him and sees his better qualities… who is a Tsundere Clingy Jealous Girl, a Lethal Chef, and will electrocute him every time he chases another girl.
+- Blessed with Suck: His Accidental Marriage to a beautiful alien princess who genuinely loves him and sees his better qualities… and is a Tsundere Clingy Jealous Girl Lethal Chef who will electrocute him every time he chases another girl.

 - Book and Switch: He is shown hiding a girly mag inside one of his books.